betterscientificsoftware/bssw.io/Articles/Blog/2023-10-fear-of-large-codes.md

 Will it still be necessary to form good software engineers and pick up these skills early on?
 A fully articulated answer to these questions deserves a separate post, but I dare express a few main points.
 First, learning and knowing good practices is still needed to read and understand other peoples' (or AIs') codes.
-This is especially important to assess security, identify weaknesses, and vulnerabilities.
+This is especially important to assess security, and identify weaknesses and vulnerabilities.
 For example, what seems a vulnerability to the human eye, might be a safe call by an AI.
 Second, I fully agree that -- at the time of this article -- AI tools (e.g., GitHub copilot, or LLMs, etc) can be very useful to *assist* with what is referred to as "boilerplate" code, refactoring efforts, API documentation, plots, etc.
 Personally, I believe such a use case is very valuable because, if seen as a *starting point* for individuals to build on, it can save a lot of time.
-A great example of this is a recent [CppCon23 keynote][https://www.youtube.com/watch?v=J48YTbdJNNc&t=3999s], which I recommend highly.
+A great example of this is a recent [CppCon23 keynote](https://www.youtube.com/watch?v=J48YTbdJNNc&t=3999s), which I recommend highly.
-However, I am skeptical (for now) that AI will replace the creative, innovative and design skills of good software developers, especially those working in team.
+However, I am skeptical (for now) that AI will replace the creative, innovative, and design skills of good software developers, especially those working in a team.
 For the sake of the argument, let's assume I am wrong: we have an AI system capable of tackling and solving complex architectural and/or design decisions equally well (or better) than humans.
-I personally do not look forward to a future where we avoid critical thinking, learning and problem solving, and just delegate that too.
+I do not look forward to a future where we avoid critical thinking, learning, and problem solving, and just delegate that too.

 ### Author bio